 Today, four years ago, I wanted to end it all.
 There are times when I think about that day and wonder why I'm still here.
 It's difficult to explain the kind of anguish that leads to thoughts of suicide.
 Plus, there's shame and stigma attached to it, making it difficult to talk about, regardless.

 But sometimes I get asked what I'm going to do today, and the best answer still that I can think of is the one that Tom Hanks' character gave during the… Continue

 Added by Amanda on September 22, 2014 at 2:00pm —

-"You can go through in January," said the Regional Coordinator at the Rape Crisis Center.
+"You can go through in January," said the Regional Coordinator for the Rape Crisis Center.
 "I will email you the schedule when it gets… Continue

 Added by Amanda on September 14, 2014 at 4:30pm —

 I did what I had to do to survive and get through it.